 Skaven corruption joins the Vampiric and Chaotic varieties, and will hurt public order in a province in the same way.
 It differs in that it’ll hurt the Skaven’s own public order as well - campaign designer Eva Jobse told us that the Skaven don’t so much control a region as infest it: as they linger and multiply, they consume all resources and then starve again.
 “It gets overcrowded, it’s filthy, it’s messy, and it’s prone to cannibalism, like any rat colony that grows too big.”

-In a twist to reflect the infamous faithlessness of the Skaven, your own characters can lead the rebellions that you’ll see if Corruption gets too high - you can gauge the risk of this by mousing (heh) over your Lords’ Loyalty meter.
+Low public order equals rebellions, as we know.
+But in a twist to reflect the infamous faithlessness of the Skaven, this isn't the only kind of rebellion they can suffer - your own Lords can also turn against you.
+You can gauge the risk of this by mousing (heh) over their Loyalty meter.
+Keep your Lords happy by giving them large, powerful armies, gifting them magic items, and sending them to war, because a bored general is a restless one.
 If a Lord does rebel, they'll take their whole army with them, so don't think you'll be able to squash them like normal rebellions if you've decked them out with Hell Pit Abominations.

-There are upsides.
-Skaven Corruption can spread to rival provinces, hurting their public order, and it also grants more uses of the Menace Below.
+There are upsides to Skaven Corruption.
+For one, you can weaponise it by spreading to rival provinces, hurting their public order, and it also grants more uses of the Menace Below.
 That’s a new battle ability that’ll let you spawn a free unit of low-tier infantry wherever you like, like the Vampires’ Raise Dead spell (you can also buy more uses with Food before each battle).
 Accordingly, you might want to spread Corruption ahead of an invasion, or rein it in if you’ve found a place you’d like to turtle.
 You can take either approach through new, mutually exclusive building chains and Lord skills.

 Corruption isn’t the only thing you can spread.
 As masters of disease, the Skaven can also sow plagues in a mechanic that returns from Total War: Attila.
-In that game, disease could slowly kill off the population of an army, and could spread to other factions via contact with infected armies or trade routes.
+In that game, disease could slowly kill the population of an army, much like attrition, and could spread to other factions via contact with infected armies or trade routes.